 Metric Description Case Studies Views of your listing's case studies.
 Customization Guides Views of your listing's customization guides.
 Data Sheets Views of your listing's data sheets.
 Demos Clicks on your listing's Watch Demo button.
 Get It Nows Clicks on your listing's Get It Now button.
 Customers who click the button start the Get It Now installation flow, but might not complete it.
 Tile Hovers Hovers over your listing tile.
 To qualify as a hover, the customer must pause long enough over the tile to display the listing detail popover.
 Includes repeat hovers by the customer.
+Note: Customers can hover over listing tiles on AppExchange's category, collection, and search pages.
+The tile hover action isn't available on home page listing tiles.

-Installs Installs of your solution initiated on AppExchange, your website, or from a code repository.
+Metric Description Installs Installs of your solution initiated on AppExchange, your website, or from a code repository.
 For AppExchange installs, we count the number of successful completions of the Get It Now installation flow.
 Includes installs in production and sandbox orgs.
 Lead Events Lead events on your listing.
 Events include: demos, test drives, chat interactions, Learn More clicks, and Get It Now clicks or installs.
 A customer who clicks Get It Now and then installs your solution is counted as a single lead event.

-Metric Description Saves Clicks on your listing's Save button.
+Saves Clicks on your listing's Save button.
 Screenshot n Views of screenshot number n .
 This number corresponds to the number shown in the image carousel on your listing.
 Test Drives Clicks on your listing's Test Drive button.
 Testimonials Views of your listing's testimonials.
 Tile Views Views of your listing tile.
 To qualify as a view, the entire tile must be visible in the customer's browser.
 Includes repeat views by the customer.
 Webinars Views of your listing's webinars.
 White Papers Views of your listing's white papers.
 Visits Visits to your listing.
 Includes repeat visits by the customer.